-Property developers had given the room a quick lick of paint (white) and a new carpet (grey) so it was half way there, ready to be put on the market for sale (picures below).
+In one of our projects we turned a dull open plan kitchen and living room into a bright, modern living space for young professionals.
+Property developers had given the room a quick lick of paint (white) and a new carpet (grey) so it was half way there, ready to be put on the market for sale (pictures below).

 Here we show you how to create a real, Scandi living room/diner which is both stylish and homely.
-If you spill your coffee on the table or floor, no problem – and a bit of marker pen on a wall isn’t going to stand out like a sore thumb.
+If you spill coffee on the table or floor, no problem.

 - Carpet – Danes are world experts in flooring